Meet Sara Deen

 2021-23

-Sara served as one of two facilitators for a high school leadership training program which equips Jewish and Muslim students with the leadership skills to resolve conflict and build lasting relationships across cultural and faith groups in Los Angeles.
+Sara served as a facilitator for a high school leadership training program, equipping Jewish and Muslim students with the leadership skills to resolve conflict and build lasting relationships across cultural and faith groups.

 2023